Think of Christmas cake recipes for me. Are you picturing elaborately decorated, insanely decadent, over-the-top confections?

 Eggnog cheesecake is pretty much the quintessential Christmas cake recipe.

-It combines all the best flavors of Christmas — a wonderful graham cracker crust, butter, brown sugar, cream cheese, sugar, eggnog, rum extract, nutmeg, cinnamon, and heavy whipping cream.
+It combines a wonderful graham cracker crust, brown sugar, cream cheese, eggnog, rum extract, and yummy warm spices.

 It’s lovely, simple to make, and doesn’t even require any cooking!